Tatsuro (singer): Career

 In 2009, Tatsuro formed the visual kei supergroup Karasu (カラス) with Hiroto (Alice Nine), Mizuki (Sadie), Dunch (Jealkb) and Kenzo (Ayabie).
 They performed at the Jack in the Box 2009 Summer event at Makuhari Messe on August 15.
 After releasing their first single "Lastica" on January 27, 2010, the band performed at the 2010 edition of the same festival on August 21.
 Second single "Free" was released on October 27 and used as the opening theme song of the Battle Spirits: Brave anime.
 Tatsuro wrote and composed "Koigokoro" for Jealkb's 2011 album Invade, and also sings on the recording.
 When former Kagerou vocalist Daisuke died, Tatsuro was recruited by his solo project, Daisuke to Kuro no Injatachi, to sing "Dokusai-sha no Namida" for their only album.
 In 2012, he was one of many artists featured on the song "Halloween Party", which was credited to the supergroup Halloween Junky Orchestra.
 The members of Karasu performed together at the Tokyo Chaos 2015 event at Yoyogi National Gymnasium's 2nd Gymnasium on December 31, 2015.
 The following year, Tatsuro, Hiroto and Kenzo were joined by Kei (Baroque) and Aki (Sid) to perform as "Karasu Re-born" (カラス Re-born) at Ken's Party Zoo ~Ken Entwines Naughty Stars~ event at the Dojima River Forum on September 25, 2016.

 Tatsuro announced he was starting a solo career in December 2021.
 With time off due to the COVID-19 pandemic in Japan and with Satochi leaving Mucc, he said the timing of various things just worked out.
 An article on his website elaborated stating, that with Mucc losing a member, "more individuality and assertiveness from each member will now be required.
 Therefore, through his solo activities, Tatsuro wants to become a stronger individual as a member of Mucc."
 Tatsuro entrusted former Fujifabric drummer Fusafumi Adachi, whom he has known for over a decade, with all aspects of production, management, and budget management for his solo activities.
 His first solo performance was part of the Jack in the Box 2021 event at the Nippon Budokan on December 27, 2021.
 His first solo tour, titled Hajimemashite Tatsuro Desu. (はじめまして逹瑯です。), was scheduled to be held at five venues between January 15 to February 4, 2022, with two performances a day for a total of 10 concerts.
 His backing band consisted of Adachi on keyboards, Dezert drummer Sora, Nocturnal Bloodlust bassist Masa, and guitarists Umi (Vistlip) and Nao (Arlequin).
-However, two of the dates were rescheduled to April 11 and 19, where former R-Shitei drummer Hirotaka replaced Sora.
+However, two of the dates were rescheduled to April 11 and 19, where R-Shitei drummer Hirotaka replaced Sora.
 In-between, Tatsuro played two acoustic concerts on April 12 and 20 where he was backed only by Adachi and violinist Hiromi Gotoh.